Skip to Content

 Just know to watch very carefully.
 Once the cream gets to soft peaks, it will turn to stiff peaks very quickly.
 And, of course, beating the cream for too long will turn it to butter!!

-I often add a tablespoon of bourbon or brandy to the whipped cream just to enhance the flavor a bit.
+I often add a tablespoon of brandy to the whipped cream just to enhance the flavor a bit.
 This enhancement is wonderful on pie, and takes an Irish coffee to a new level!
 Many people add a tablespoon of pure vanilla extract instead of alcohol.

 Tips for Whipping Egg Whites: